$17m Lotto winner waited two weeks, took the bus to claim prize

 When she eventually decided to claim her millions she endured a "nervous bus ride" to collect the life-changing sum.

-Lotto NZ revealed this morning that the lucky Auckland woman took the bus to their head office in Newmarket to cash in her winning ticket and pocket the $17.2 million prize drawn on December 29.
+Lotto NZ revealed this morning that the lucky Auckland woman took the bus to its head office in Newmarket to cash in her winning ticket and pocket the $17.2 million prize drawn on December 29.

 The woman, who wishes to remain anonymous, said: "I was sitting on the bus saying to myself 'keep it cool, keep it cool' but I was looking around me thinking 'I'm sitting here with a $17 million ticket!'"